OpenCode Config Flow: Complete Guide

 last_used = 2025-10-12T10:30:00Z

 Key Point: Custom display names are UI-only.
-The underlying id
+The underlying id field is what gets persisted and sent to APIs.

 Source: tmp/opencode/packages/tui/internal/app/state.go:54-79